pmuens/awesome-serverless/README.md

 - [Cold starting AWS Lambda functions](https://read.acloud.guru/cold-starting-lambdas-2c663055589e) - How to identify and avoid cold starts for mobile app backend.
 - [The "Serverless Formula"](https://medium.com/@gslava_49178/serverless-formula-8baf5ddc67b9) - Post about the history of computing and the derived "Serverless Formula".
 - [Serverless observability](https://serverless.com/blog/best-tools-serverless-observability/) - Post about the best tools on serverless observability.
+- [Serverless microservices starter template](http://www.rowellbelen.com/microservice-starter-template/) - How to use minimally opinionated serverless templates to accelerate microservice deployments.

 ## Screencasts